Blog

 Graduate wearing laurel wreaths in Italy

-Walk through any Italian university town in spring or autumn, and you’ll spot them immediately — young people in suits and dresses, proudly wearing laurel wreaths on their heads.
-Some look serious, others laugh with prosecco in hand.
-The vibe is unmistakable: it’s graduation season.
+In any Italian university town come spring or autumn, you’ll spot them — students in suits and dresses, laurel wreaths on their heads.
+Some are teary, some tipsy.
+Graduation season has arrived.

 Soap Box Rally in Bergamo: Wooden Cars and High-Speed Fun